hoehermann/purple-signal/README.md

 ### Known Problems

+* First message from purple-signal to official signal is not sent properly.

+#### Previously Known Problems

 * It takes two minutes for the internal JVM to shut down.
 Or it crashes when terminating Pidgin.
+This issue miraculously went away.